Breinify/brein-api-library-javascript-browser/documentation/snippets/language-example.md

 >
 You selected the documentation for the JavaScript language utilizing the JavaScript Browser library.
-The library is deployed under the MIT License and as [open-source project](https://github.com/Breinify/brein-api-library-javascript-browser) on GitHub.
+The library is deployed under the MIT License and is available as [open-source project](https://github.com/Breinify/brein-api-library-javascript-browser) on GitHub.
 ```javascript--browser
 /*
  * I'm an example snippet of the JavaScript library.
 The following